Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Introduction

 Deep learning classifiers deployed in safety-critical domains operate in environments where the cost of failure is \emph{asymmetric}: missing a sight-threatening retinal condition is categorically different from a false positive; auto-allowing hate speech carries risks that auto-blocking benign content does not.
 Bayesian deep learning addresses this by maintaining a posterior over model parameters, enabling principled decomposition of predictive uncertainty into \emph{aleatoric} (irreducible data noise) and \emph{epistemic} (model ignorance, reducible with data) components.
 The foundational decomposition was formalised by~\citet{kendall2017uncertainties} for vision tasks and by~\citet{depeweg2018decomposition} for latent-variable models via the law of total variance; \citet{lakshminarayanan2017simple} established deep ensembles as a scalable alternative to variational inference, with~\citet{gustafsson2020evaluating} demonstrating empirically that ensembles provide more reliable, better-calibrated uncertainty estimates than MC~dropout across synthetic-to-real transfer benchmarks.

-All of these methods, however, summarise epistemic uncertainty with a \emph{single scalar per input}: the mutual information~$\MI(y;\boldsymbol{\omega}\mid x) = \Ent(\vmu) - \E[\Ent(\vp)]$~\citep{houlsby2011bayesian,gal2016dropout}.
+All of these methods, however, summarise epistemic uncertainty with a \emph{single scalar per input}: the mutual information~$\MI(y;\boldsymbol{\omega}\mid x) = \Ent(\vmu) - \E[\Ent(\vp)]$~\citep{houlsby2011bayesian,gal2016dropout}, where $\boldsymbol{\omega}$ denotes the random model parameters under the posterior predictive distribution.
 This scalar reveals \emph{how uncertain} the model is, but not \emph{which classes} are driving that uncertainty, a distinction that matters because model ignorance is rarely distributed uniformly across the label space.
 A scalar MI of $0.3$~nats carries very different implications depending on whether the confusion involves two benign classes or a benign and a safety-critical one.

 Recent work has approached the per-class direction from several angles, each with a specific limitation (detailed comparison in Appendix~\ref{app:related}). \citet{sale2024labelwise} introduced a label-wise framework reducing $K$-class problems to $K$ binary sub-problems, with per-class epistemic variance $\text{EU}_k = \Var(\Theta_k)$ satisfying strong axiomatic properties~\citep{wimmer2023quantifying}; however, raw variance suffers from \emph{boundary suppression}, the constraint $\Var[p_k]\leq\mu_k(1-\mu_k)$ forces it to vanish for rare classes regardless of actual posterior disagreement.
 Dirichlet-based approaches~\citep{sensoy2018evidential,malinin_predictive_2018, duan2024evidential} produce per-class epistemic covariances in a single forward pass, but impose a strong distributional assumption on the probability simplex.
 Dataset-level methods~\citep{baltaci2023class,khan2019striking} address class imbalance and difficulty but conflate aleatoric and epistemic components and cannot provide input-level attribution.
 Scalar epistemic metrics, including BALD~\citep{houlsby2011bayesian} for active learning and the variance-MI connection of~\citet{smith2018understanding}, remain agnostic to class identity. \citet{mucsanyi2024benchmarking} observed that aleatoric and epistemic estimates are often rank-correlated; \citet{dejong2026} prove this is a necessary consequence of estimator validity, shifting the defining criterion from decorrelation to \emph{orthogonality}, a property that no current method fully achieves.